waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HOW:**
   1. Catch Geodude in Dark Cave (Route 31).
 DONE.
   2. Catch Bellsprout on Route 31; trade in Violet City for ONIX.
   3. Train Calcifer to Lv10 (Ember) and Icarus to Lv10 (Gust).
 Icarus is DONE.
-Calcifer needs training (Lv8).
+Calcifer needs training (currently Lv8).
   4. Use Ember to sweep Sprout Tower (Flash HM).
   5. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.

-## Current Area: Violet Pokecenter 1F
+## Current Area: Violet City
 - **Objectives:**
-  - Heal party at Nurse Joy.
+  - Explore Violet City to find the Onix trade house and Sprout Tower.
 (Current Focus)
   - Locate and catch Bellsprout on Route 31 (Start Turn: 959).
-(Paused for healing)

 ## Completed Areas
 - **Route 30:** Defeated Joey, Mikey, Don.
 Path to Route 31 is clear.
 - **Route 31:** Caught GNEISS (Geodude) in Dark Cave.
 Defeated Wade.
-- **Violet City:** Arrived.
-Entering Pokecenter.
+- **Violet City:** Arrived and healed at Pokecenter.

 ## Battle and Pokemon Information
 ### Observed Movesets